Ptr-srix4k/HID-Cloner/README.md

 - Open "HID Cloner.exe"
 - Read wave file and put a T5577 card on top of the reader to clone it
 - Done!

+You MUST download the SRF32.dll file together with "HID cloner.exe" to make it work